About Your Ohio OVI / DUI Case

 Yes.
-After making the arrest, the officer can legally search the person being arrested and his/her vehicle.
+After placing you under arrest, the officer can legally search you and your vehicle.

 Can I exercise my right to remain silent after I have already made a statement?

+Yes.
 In the event that you do choose to make a statement, you can always stop talking at any time.
-Just tell the officer: "I don't want to tell you anything else officer, I choose to exercise my right to remain silent."
+Just tell the officer: "I choose to exercise my right to remain silent."

 What happens after I am arrested for DUI / OVI?

 After you are arrested for DUI / OVI, you will be taken to a local police station and asked to perform a chemical test (breath, blood, or urine).
-For more information on how to handle this situation, click here.
+For more information on whether to consent to a chemical test (breath, blood, or urine), please click here.

 After that, a bond / bail is usually set to assure you appear in Court.
 If you cannot post bond you will likely have to spend the night in jail.
 If you post bond, make sure to show up for court.
 The arraignment must be scheduled within 5 business days of being arrested.